 “Bad” Topic 3: Really, really hating school

 This student wrote about struggling in a traditional, rigid school system where students were not encouraged to ask questions or be creative, self-directed learners.
-Bored and frustrated, he decided to think of himself as a “secret journalist” and designed “secret research” missions.
+Bored and frustrated, he decided to think of himself as an “undercover journalist” and designed “secret research” missions.
 “Just looking around my own community, I got fascinated with a grocery store run by the same family for five generations.
 I took places like that for granted, but not anymore.”
-His essay brought the store and its family to life through vibrant detail, and demonstrated that despite his feelings about school, he had deep passion for learning.
+His essay brought the store and its family to life through vibrant detail, and demonstrated that despite his feelings about school, he had a deep hunger to learn.
 And the opening line of his essay?
 When I was 15, I fell in love with a grocery store.
-Fantastic!
+I love it!

 So what “terrible” topics are you avoiding?

 If you are struggling for an impressive topic, brainstorming “unacceptable” ideas can be liberating.
 You might, like these students, discover a great story (or stories) in your most humbling experiences.
 One of those stories might be the narrative that best captures who you are.

 Not all your mistakes and miseries are worth sharing.
 If you brainstorm a list of “terrible, unacceptable” topics, many (if not most) of those topics won’t be appropriate.
 And revealing a traumatic time in your past — “selling your pain” — is not necessarily the best topic for everyone.